The position of the car on the map is wrong

 If the car is transported, for example by ferry or train, or in such a way as to impede the reception of satellite signals, it can take up to 5 minutes before the position of the car is correctly calculated.

 The car symbol on the screen behaves illogically after the tyres have been changed

-In addition to the satellite receiver, the car's speed sensor and a gyroscope assist in calculating the current position and direction of travel of the car.
+In addition to the satellite receiver, the car's speed sensor and a gyroscope assist in calculating the current position, speed and direction of travel of the car.
 After fitting the spare wheel or changing between summer and winter tyres the system needs to "learn" the size of the new wheels.

 In order that the system shall function optimally it is therefore recommended that the car is driven for a while on roads with good satellite reception (good visibility).

 The map image does not correspond with the real situation

 Factors such as the constant expansion and rebuilding of the road network, new traffic regulations constantly being introduced etc. mean that the map database is not always, in every situation, complete.

 Because of this the map data is being constantly developed and updated - check now and again to see if there are any updates.

 The car symbol on screen jumps forwards or spins